SpaceCoderPro/App-Launcher/README.md

 I made it because existing launchers use way too much resources and my laptop doesnt have that many to give so this runs efficiently and is instant and solves my purpose...

+### Hotkey to Launch is Alt+X
+When u start the app, it would start as a background process, nothing would be visble.
+The app would become visible when u press Alt+X

 <img src="image.png">